BHSc Admission Review Process

-Students will be required to earn acceptance into the BHSc program.
-Program acceptance entails an application process to ensure that students are prepared, qualified, and capable for the rigor required to be successful in the BHSc program.
-The admission standards below have been established to set a standard that is comparable to the required entrance GPA of the various graduate health profession programs that this program is intended to prepare stuents for.
+The requirements below have been established to set a standard that is comparable to the required entrance GPA of the various professional and graduate health profession programs that this program is intended to prepare students for.

-Students interested in majoring in Health Science must complete a two-step admissions process:
+Students interested in majoring in Health Science must complete a two-step process:

-- Students must first be accepted into Southern CT State University by the Admissions Office.
+- Step 1: Students must first be accepted into Southern CT State University by the Admissions Office.

 - Completion of 45 credits of university requirements or transfer equivalents.